Sigma 70mm F2.8 EX DG Macro A-mount lens review by Phil Wood

-The Minolta 50mm f2.8 macro is sharper, cheaper and full-frame.
+The Minolta 50mm f2.8 macro is sharper, cheaper.

 Compared to the Minolta 100mm f2.8 D macro, it is cheaper and, perhaps, a better length for APS-C cameras.
 But the 100mm is better in all other respects.

-The Sigma 90mm macro is full frame, cheaper, has much better lens to subject distance at 1:1 and is built like an early Minolta AF.
+The Sigma 90mm macro is cheaper, has much better lens to subject distance at 1:1 and is built like an early Minolta AF.